 Cookies are used for the benefit of the user experience and the website.
 Use of the site is considered to be implicit permission to set them.
 Nothing the site does tracks the user other than in pseudo-anonymous ways for the purposes of social media and Google Analytics.
 If the user is unhappy with this, then the only option is to leave the site and not return.

-Visitors interested in the Fair Tax Mark can provide contact details via a fill-in form.
+Visitors interested in the Fair Tax Mark and its projects can provide contact details via a fill-in form.
 Visitors cannot be contacted unless such information is given.
 Visitors are also invited to give additional information for use in the web fixing process.
 This data is stored in our Mailchimp database.
 Typical data provided is name, post code and email address.

 Use of Information